GaganGowda89/Ovation/examples/Dashboard/readme.txt

        correctly, add them to the mapping in python
-    3) To update types in Kibana, remove and add again the index, otherwise you will still have the "old" type
+    3) To update types in Kibana, remove and add again the index, otherwise you will still have the "old" type Note that step 3) is required because Kibana keeps a copy of the index structure in a separate index, i.e., it's storing redundant data.

+To work with requests in python, python-requests is needed.